 What subjects are being taught?

 Classes will be presented in specialist mathematics, a suite of science courses, Continuing and Advanced Japanese, Discovering Engineering, Continuing Chinese, Indonesian and Beginning Korean.
-The programs have been developed by expert senior secondary teachers and ANU academics.
-They will be presented by ANU educators and expert senior secondary teachers.
+The programs have been developed and will be presented by ANU educators and expert senior secondary teachers.

 Can students enrol in more than one subject?